Skip to content

 julia

-The Measure_Y operation is a single-qubit measurement operation that measures the state of a qubit in the Y basis.
+The MX operation is a single-qubit measurement operation that measures the state of a qubit in the X basis.

 source